 Encounter the outstanding beauty of Buddhist manuscripts and artworks in the largest exhibition of its kind ever held at the British Library.
 Explore rare treasures from the Library’s collection including colourful scrolls, artefacts decorated with great detail and lavishly illuminated books spanning 2,000 years and 20 countries.

-Through sacred scriptures written on tree bark, palm leaves, ivory and gold to exquisite silk scrolls of major Sutras, follow the life of Buddha and his many incarnations, and discover how Buddhism was pivotal in developing writing and printing techniques to transmit stories and ideas across Asia.
+Lose yourself in a natural soundscape.
+Meet the women intertwined with Buddhist scripture.
+Admire artefacts made by hand in a setting inspired by a Buddhist temple.
+From sacred texts written on tree bark, palm leaves and gold plates to exquisite silk scrolls of major Sutras, follow the life of the Buddha and his previous incarnations.
+Find out how Buddhism was pivotal in developing writing and printing techniques to transmit ideas and stories across Asia.

-Contemporary art, calming ambient film and audio, and ritual objects provide a window onto everyday life in Buddhist communities, allowing you to understand current customs and beliefs, gain insight into meditative practices and the Buddhist concepts of compassion and loving-kindness, and even experience the feeling of stepping into a monastic library.
+Contemporary art from Hong Kong, Singapore and Taiwan and ritual objects used in contemplative practice provide a window into everyday life in Buddhist communities in the 21st century.
+Understand current customs and beliefs, gain insight into meditation, and experience the feeling of stepping into a monastic library.

 The British Library